micwik/ArnLib/README.md

 * High level, fully automatic support specialised for _arn_ service, can e.g. remotely change the advertised _service name_.

-* Simple integration together with a custom GUI for browsing, etc.

 * Optional internal DNS_SD/mDNS routines for no dependency to any extra library.